platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 You can add a custom certificate via the Platform.sh [management console](/administration/web/_index.md).
 In the management console for the project go to [Settings](/administration/web/configure-project.md) and click Certificates on the left hand side.
 You can add a certificate with the `Add` button at the top of the page.
 You can then add your private key, public key certificate and optional certificate chain.

 {{< note >}}
-You will need to redeploy the impacted environment(s) for the new certificate to be taken into account.
+You need to redeploy the impacted environments for the new certificate to be taken into account.

 ```bash
 platform environment:redeploy